Make a donationHow to make a donation online as an individual donorSupport the Louvre | Make a donation | 'Become a Patron!' campaigns

 Download.pdf (436,6Ko)

-The Louvre extends heartfelt thanks to the generous donors who made it possible for conservation treatment to be carried out on the two treasures of Cairo.
+The Louvre extends its warmest thanks to the generous donors who made it possible to carry out the conservation treatment on the two treasures of Cairo.

-These two architectural works, spectacular in size and finesse, long lay dormant in the Louvre’s reserves: a monumental, four-metre high Mamlouk porch from the 15th century, and an 18th-century mashrabiya surmounted with stained glass, a stunning example of Ottoman civil architecture.
-Some 2,000 donors helped the conservation project, allowing for these treasures to be installed for the inauguration of the Department of Islamic Arts in October 2012.
+These two architectural pieces, spectacular in size and fine detail, long lay dormant in the Louvre’s reserves.
+One is a monumental, four-metre-high Mameluke porch from the 15th century; the other, an 18th-century mashrabiyya surmounted with stained glass, a stunning example of Ottoman civil architecture.
+Some 2,000 donors helped fund the conservation treatment of these treasures, allowing them to be installed in time for the inauguration of the Department of Islamic Arts in October 2012.

 Liste des donateurs